jansete/pokemon-go-fast-scanner/README.md

 java -jar ./lib/selenium-server-standalone-2.44.0.jar
 ```

-**5. Create zones.json file in the project root like zones.example.json with your zones**
+**5. Create config.json file in the project root like config.example.json with your endpoint**

 **6. Configure selenium as service**
 ```